apache/sling-org-apache-sling-jcr-contentparser/README.md

 Parser for JCR repository content stored in files (e.g. JSON, FileVault XML).

 ### Note
-This module has been deprecated in favour of https://github.com/apache/sling-org-apache-sling-contentparser-api.
+This module has been deprecated in favour of [Apache Sling Content Parser API](https://github.com/apache/sling-org-apache-sling-contentparser-api).

+For reference or potential bugfix releases please use the [maintenance](https://github.com/apache/sling-org-apache-sling-jcr-contentparser/tree/maintenance) branch.